Cooleyy/EasySpawner/README.md

 </html>

 * You can tick the "Put in inventory" toggle to immediately place the item in your inventory.
-*Note: this only works for item drops and only works on yourself, if you tick this and try on other players it will just spawn infront of them as normal*
+*Note: this only works for item drops and only works on yourself, if you tick this and try on other players it will just spawn in front of them as normal*

 * You can go over the normal stack size limit by ticking the "Ignore stack size" toggle.
 E.g. a 999 stack of arrows